ipetkov/crane/docs/API.md

 cargo can use for subsequent builds without needing network access.

 #### Input attributes
+* `lockPackages`: a list of all `[[package]]` entries found in the project's `Cargo.lock` file (parsed via `builtins.fromTOML`)

+#### Optional attributes
 * `cargoConfigs`: a list of paths to all `.cargo/config.toml` files which may appear in the project
-* `lockPackages`: a list of all `[[package]]` entries found in the project's `Cargo.lock` file (parsed via `builtins.fromTOML`)
+  - Default value: `[]`
+* `registries`: an attrset of registry names to their index URL.
+The default ("crates-io") registry need not be specified, as it will automatically be available, but it can be overridden if required.
+  - Default value: if not specified, `cargoConfigs` will be used to identify any configured registries

 #### Output attributes
 * `config`: the configuration entires needed to point cargo to the vendored